 While prevention of sun damage ideally begins in childhood, it is never too late to start safeguarding skin and to retard further harm.
 There is no doubt that when skin is exposed to the sun’s rays, there is break down of collagen and elastic tissue, which normally keep skin supple and pliant.
 While the body can replenish some of what is lost, its repair mechanisms do falter over time.

 Sun care is quite simple.
 Use sunscreen or a sun-protective moisturizer year round—even in the winter.
 A minimum of SPF 30 is ideal, as is a product that contains zinc oxide, which protects against UVA radiation.
 (SPF reflects only UVB protection.).
 Over the next twelve months, look for new labeling on sunscreens brought about by recent FDA guidelines: sunscreens will state they are “broad-spectrum” only if they pass the FDA’s test for protection against UVA and UVB rays, and only those labeled broad spectrum with an SPF of 15 or higher can state they reduce the risk of skin cancer and premature aging.

-When it comes to treating your skin, it is important to choose a Pennsylvania dermatologist who knows the skin inside and out.
-To find out more about your treatment options, please schedule an appointment to meet with our board-certified dermatologist or other experienced practitioners by calling our Wexford or Pittsburgh office at 724-472-4268.
+When it comes to treating your skin, it is important to choose a Pennsylvania professional who knows the skin inside and out.
+To find out more about your treatment options, please schedule an appointment to meet with our board-certified professional or other experienced practitioners by calling our Wexford or Pittsburgh office at 724-472-4268.

 - For images of aging skin, click here.